PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch05/Readme.md

     .AddDatabase("CodebreakerSql");
 ```

-Because of the `WithDataVolume` method, a data volumn will be created and mapped, and a random password is generated - if you don't specify a password.
-Running the application once, this is running fine.
-Starting it again, a new random password is generated which is not the same as with the stored volume, thus errors will be shown from the game APIs when accessing SQL Server.
+Because of the `WithDataVolume` method, a data volume will be created and mapped, and a random password is generated.
+This password is stored with user secrets.

 To specify a default password, create this configuration best with user secrets: